Kitura/Kitura-WebSocket/README.md

 In order to run the client one must have Node.js installed.

 ### The server
-The server, keeps track of the clients that have connected to it and echoes all text messages sent to it to all of the clients that have connected to it, with the exception of the client that sent the message.
+The server keeps track of the clients that have connected to it and echoes all text messages sent to it to all of the clients that have connected to it, with the exception of the client that sent the message.

 The server's directory setup is something like this: